 What are the health impacts of urban noise pollution?

-Prolonged exposure to urban noise can lead to stress, hearing loss, sleep disturbances, and cardiovascular problems.
-Noise pollution also negatively affects mental health, contributing to anxiety and depression.
+Chronic exposure to elevated urban noise levels can lead to a range of adverse health effects, including stress, hearing loss, sleep disturbances, cardiovascular problems, increased risk of hypertension, and negative impacts on mental well-being, contributing to anxiety and depression.

 How can residents help reduce urban noise?